Having a child is a wonderful, life-changing event that will bring you so much happiness.

 Sometimes, you can budget, get the best deals on stuff, and be really careful with how you spend your money, but if your income isn’t enough, then you’ll still struggle.

 If you feel like you’re still really stretching your income, even when you follow the money saving tips above, then why not consider doing something on the side to supplement your income?

 Start by checking out our recent post, 57 Sites for Earning Extra Income on the Side.
-It lists more than 50 websites that you can boost your income – all from the comfort of your own home.
+It lists more than 50 websites where you can boost your income – all from the comfort of your own home.

-And, if you’re on maternity leave right now, or you plan to be a stay at home mom or dad, then you should definitely check out our post, Amazing Ways to Make Money as a Stay at Home Mom (or Dad), which includes more than 90 ways for stay at home parents to make money.
+And, if you’re on maternity leave right now, or you plan to be a stay-at-home mom or dad, then you should definitely check out our post, Amazing Ways to Make Money as a Stay at Home Mom (or Dad), which includes more than 90 ways for stay at home parents to make money.